 - Lawsuits / IRS Debt / Taxes

 Debt Negotiation Alternatives

-Make sure the debt collection company can validate the debt by:
+Debt validation makes sure the debt collection company can validate the debt by:

 - providing their debt collection license to collect on a debt in whatever state you reside.

 Often, debt collection companies can’t prove a debt to be valid and the debt becomes legally uncollectible.
 A legally uncollectible debt is one that you don’t have to pay.

 Debt validation can dispute your debt and in some cases get it off your credit report.